General

 • One at a time: Runners may only have one pacer at a time.
 If a runner changes pacers, the pacers must transfer their pacer bib.

-• Join at aid stations: Pacers may only join a runner at an aid station.
+• Join only at aid stations: Pacers may only join a runner at an aid station.

 • Do not lead: It is the runner’s responsibility to find their way along the course.
-With that said, if a pacer knows their runner has gone off course, they may step in.
+With that said, if a pacer knows their runner has gone off course, they may step in after a reasonable period of time.

 • Do not carry your runner: Runners must progress under their own power.
 If a runner cannot move forward without the physical or mechanical assistance of a pacer, the runner must drop at the next aid station.